-Our Public Art Committee has made its selections for the first round of outdoor sculpture installations in our Something New project.
+Our Public Art Committee’s selections for the first round of outdoor sculpture are now being installed.

 PAC’s 2016 project “Tribute Baskets” by Portland artist Christine Clark exemplifies all the benefits of public art.
 Located just off the ferry in Waypoint Park, the sculptures represent four cultures (Suquamish, Japanese, Filipino, and Scandinavian) of historical significance to Bainbridge Island.
 Clark’s pieces beautify a prominent public space with eye-catching symbols of our community’s living history.